logician22/energy-talking-points/src/pages/documents/wind-cheap.md

 -   Solar and wind advocates love to **take a rare energy use-case** in which solar and wind may be cheaper—such as **powering midday and afternoon air-conditioning in Dubai**—and **falsely generalize that “solar and wind are cheaper” for all machines, reliability requirements, and locations on a global scale**.

--   **Saying “solar and wind are cheaper” because they might be cheaper at powering midday and afternoon air-conditioning in Dubai is like a CEO saying “teenage labor is cheaper” because it can fill some mailroom positions.**
+-   **Saying “solar and wind are cheaper” because they might be cheaper at powering midday and afternoon air-conditioning in Dubai is like a CEO saying “teenage labor is cheaper” because it can fill some mailroom positions.
+    **
     Yet such false generalization is driving our energy policy.

-###References

 [^1]: [ScienceNewsExplores - Green energy is cheaper than fossil fuels, a new study finds](https://www.snexplores.org/article/green-energy-cheaper-than-fossil-fuels-climate)